 For instance, States like Connecticut, New York, and Washington have laws that either restrict civilian ownership of body armor or require individuals to obtain a permit to purchase it.
 Some local governments may also restrict the places where body armor can be worn, like in schools, government buildings, and public events like parades and festivals.

 Convicted felons can also wear body armor if their job requires it, however, they need a written statement from the employer to do so.

-So, in conclusion, when you are buying hard armor plates, make sure to check for NIJ certifications, and choose the plates that are suitable for your specific defensive needs.
+So, in conclusion, when you are buying hard armor plates, look for NIJ certifications, independent lab data, and choose the plates that are suitable for your specific defensive needs.
 When it comes to safety and personal protection, there should be no compromise, and we hope that the contents of this post help you make an educated decision.